 Now that you have increased your handling prowess, you can better hear yourself on track and you’re safely braking later and later on track, the next step is a performance intake for a few additional ponies to edge out your competition.
 Chevrolet Performance has a Performance Intake available for the SS with the LT1 V8.
 The entire airbox is hand constructed from aluminum and is powder coated for durability.
 It also looks great under the hood while cooling your intake charge and reducing air intake restriction by 17% at peak airflow (350gr per second).
 Plus, who doesn’t love that increased intake sound emitted from under the hood?
 This may very well be one of the first mods most people will perform on their car, and we can’t argue with that since it produces more power and better sounds.

 Remember, you can call up your local Chevrolet dealer to get any of these parts for your car, or even to just call and ask some questions.
-Read more on Chevrolet Performance’s Vehicle-Specific Parts page to browse these parts specific to your Camaro - click here.
+A dealer locator is at this link.
+To read more on Chevrolet Performance’s Vehicle-Specific Parts and browse the parts specific to your Camaro - click here.